Seeders/GUTS/README.md

 ---

 ## Notes
-- **Dynamic Modules:** The ModuleManager allows for extensible property editors.
 - **Theming:** Themes are applied via inline CSS in `#theme_style`.
 - **Local Development:** On localhost, data is synced to a server via FileSystemSyncService.
 - **UI Flexibility:** Drag-resize and modal dialogs enhance usability.